Properties of cyanobacterial UV-absorbing pigments suggest their evolution was driven by optimizing photon dissipation rather than photoprotection: Properties of cyanobacterial UV-absorbing pigments

 \subsubsection{Biosynthesis}

 The biochemistry and genetics of cyanobacterial scytonemin biosynthesis has extensively been investigated by Soule et al. (2007; 2009a; 2009b), Balskus and Walsh (2008; 2009; 2011) and Sorrels et al. (2009).
 They have confirmed the assumption by Proteau et al. (1993), the discoverers of the scytonemin structure, that the scytoneman molecular scaffold is actually a condensation product of the aromatic amino acids tryptophan and tyrosine.

-Michaelian (2011) and Michaelian and Simeonov (2015) have hypothesized that these were the first amino acids to enter into a photon-dissipation-driven association with nucleic acids in the prebiotic world, a scenario backed by their high conservation inside the DNA-binding sites of photolyase enzymes (Kim et al., 1992; Weber, 2005); a phylogenetically ancient family of enzymes, common to all three domains of life (Selby and Sancar, 2006) and even found in viruses (Srinivasan et al., 2001).
-Not only do these amino acids absorb in the UV themselves (Michaelian and Simeonov, 2015 and references therein), but they also serve as biosynthetic precursors for most known aromatic UV-absorbing bio-pigments, including: anthocyanins, flavonoids and polyphenols in plants, melanins in heterotrophic organisms, scytonemins in cyanobacteria, etc. (Knaggs, 2003).
+Not only do these amino acids absorb in the UV themselves (Michaelian and Simeonov, 2015 and references therein), but they also serve as biosynthetic precursors for most known aromatic UV-absorbing bio-pigments, including: anthocyanins, flavonoids and phenylpropanoids in plants, melanins in heterotrophic organisms, scytonemins in cyanobacteria, etc. (Knaggs, 2003).

-Eight of the genes that make up the 18-gene scytonemin biosynthesis cluster code for shikimate pathway enzymes for the biosynthesis of tryptophan and tyrosine, while the functions of the rest remain unresolved but are suspected to be involved in the coupling of the tryptophan- and tyrosine-derived precursors for the formation of the scytoneman skeleton (Ferreira and Garcia-Pichel, 2016).
-The expression of the whole gene cluster has been shown to be elicited by exposure to UV-A and UV-B light (Sorrels et al., 2009; Rastogi and Incharoensakdi, 2014).

 Sorrels et al. (2009) proposed an ancient evolutionary origin for the scytonemin biosynthetic pathway based on the combination of the fact that this gene cluster is highly conserved among evolutionary diverse strains of cyanobacteria (Soule et al., 2007; 2009a), and their own phylogenetic analyses implying that the cluster is under a purifying selection pressure.
 Intriguingly, Soule et al. (2009a) observed scytonemin biosynthetic genes even in some cyanobacterial strains incapable of producing the pigment (e.g., \textit{Anabaena} and \textit{Nodularia}), and interpreted this as a case of relic genetic information.